Kawish7586/California_dataset_solving/README.md

 # California_dataset_solving
+The dataset is been taken from google colab.
-For description please visit Kaggle California housing price dataset
+Understading related to dataset please visit kaggle's California housing prices dataset